pieterjm/hackable_esp_device/README.md

 1. Install the [driver](https://github.com/HobbyComponents/CH340-Drivers) for the esp8266.
 2. Clone the repository.

 There are multiple ways to upload the program files to the board.
-The two ways listed here are using Arduino IDE and Platformio on visual studio code.
+The two ways listed here are using Arduino IDE and Platformio on Visual Dtudio Code.

 #### <b>Option 1: Arduino IDE</b>